In breast cancer, abnormal genes cause breast cells to grow uncontrollably and not die off as they normally would.

 Individual risk factors may mean that some women need additional screening.
 A doctor will advise on risk factors, how often to screen, and when to start.

-It is worth noting that different authorities, such as the American Cancer Society, have different guidelines.
-Each person should speak to their doctor about the best option for them.
+It is worth noting that different authorities, such as the

 The most common tools for analyzing breast lumps are clinical breast exams, mammography, breast MRIs, and biopsies.